 We’re often asked what our essential Ubuntu apps are, but rather than reply in the comments I figured I’d write a list of what are, for us, must-have apps for Ubuntu.

-Whether you’re new to Ubuntu or a recent convert from Microsoft Windows, you should find some software to suit you in the list below.
-Not all of the apps featured below will be of use to everyone, so please do use the comments below to share your best Linux apps.
+Whether you’re new to Ubuntu or a recent convert from Microsoft Windows, you should find some software to suit you in our list of the best Ubuntu apps.
+Not all of the software featured below will be of use to everyone, so use the comments below to share your best Linux apps.

 This list could be doubt he length and still barely scratch the breadth of variety and divergence that exists within the Linux app ecosystem.

 Now, for the purposes of this list we will not list ant software that ships by default on Ubuntu, e.g., Firefox, LibreOffice, Thunderbird, Transmission, etc and, where possible, favours software that you won’t need to add a PPA for.

 Geary is an open-source desktop e-mail client with a broad set of features, a handy set-up wizard, and integrated with the Unity desktop.
 If you’re more familiar with Gmail than, say, Outlook then you’ll find Geary is easier to use than Thunderbird, the default Ubuntu e-mail app.